|

 conjunctiva (the outermost layer of the eye and the inner surface of the

 eyelids), due to infection.
-Causes marked grittiness/irritation
+It causes marked grittiness/irritation

 and a stringy, opaque, grey or yellowish mucoid discharge that may cause the

-lids to stick together (mattering), especially after sleeping. |
+lids to stick together (mattering), especially after sleeping.
+It most often

 Conjunctivitis (viral)